brianhouse/ART212/assignments/2_poetic_sensors/description.md

 # Project #2: Poetic Sensing

-We connect to the internet with our laptops with our laptops and mobile phones.
-However, as of 2020, there are [30 billion devices connected to the internet](https://www.statista.com/statistics/471264/iot-number-of-connected-devices-worldwide/), far outstripping the human population.
-Most of these devices are sensors collecting data about the physical world, whether whether they are monitoring the environment, surveilling people, or directing the actions of innumerable machines.
-This is the "internet of things."
+As of 2020, there are [30 billion devices connected to the internet](https://www.statista.com/statistics/471264/iot-number-of-connected-devices-worldwide/), which far exceeds the human population.
+Most of these devices include sensors to capture data about the physical world, whether by monitoring the environment, surveilling people, or otherwise providing input to machines.
+While we may be largely unaware of their presence, these sensors and the systems of which they are a part end up shaping the world around us.

-For this project, you will construct a sensor to gather data on some aspect of the world around you that might not be otherwise captured.
-What might _you_ choose to pay attention to for your own poetic purposes?
-These data will be transmitted to a server, and they will subsequently trigger an interaction with another platform and/or be interpreted with a visualization, sonification, or through some other means that serves your artistic intent.
+For this project, you will engage with sensor systems as an artistic medium.
+Choose some aspect of your physical environment and use a sensor to capture it—this could be as simple as how many times you sit at your desk, for example, or the amount of electromagnetic interference you pass during the day.
+These data will be transmitted to a server.
+Subsequently, you must interpret the data in some way, whether by visualizing it or using it to trigger some sort of action in the world.

-To build a sensor, you will use a [ESP32 wireless microcontroller](https://www.espressif.com/en/products/hardware/esp32/overview) and the [Adafruit IO platform](https://io.adafruit.com).
-To work with the data, you may program something yourself using [p5](https://p5js.org) or [node][https://nodejs.org], use [IFTTT](http://ifttt.com/)(If-This-Then-That, no programming required), or work with some other set of tools.
+To capture data, you will use a [ESP32 wireless microcontroller](https://www.espressif.com/en/products/hardware/esp32/overview) and the [Adafruit IO platform](https://io.adafruit.com).
+To interpret the data, you may program something yourself using [p5](https://p5js.org) or [node][https://nodejs.org], use [IFTTT](http://ifttt.com/)(If-This-Then-That, no programming required), or work with some other set of tools, including non-digital mediums.

 This is a 3-week project that you will complete individually.
 This week you will present a proposal of your idea to the class for feedback.
-Next week, your will present your progress.
+Next week, you will present your progress.
 The following week will be a crit.
 You must have an underlying artistic concept that you can articulate in a 3-sentence artistic statement that you will present with the work.

 ## Code

-### Technical Setup
+### Setup

-We will be using the Arduino platform to write code for our ESP32s:
+To write code for our ESP32s, we will be using the Arduino IDE:

 - Download and install the [ESP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 - Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software)